lzyjo/Glacialalgae_Object-detection---Online/notes.md

 in order to train amodel with the faster rcnn architecture (not-pretrained), am i able to simply do so by using model = fasterrcnn_resnet50_fpn(pretrained=False, num_classes=2) as compared to  model = fasterrcnn_resnet50_fpn(pretrained=True, num_classes=2)?
 Or do i have to create a model.py file essentally, and use class FasterRCNN to define the layers (among others), and if so, how do I go about doing that?
 It was very confusing.
 Most of the code in current model.py file (FasterRCNN class etc) is from pytorch docs

+6. to use tensorboard from torch.utils, you may NOT have a .py file called tensorboard.py or the file will try to import from there causing problems...

+7. now need to work on custom dataloaders and datasets

 TO-DO-LIST